vproaudio/vproaudio.github.io/_systems/dj-pro-essentials.md

 system_power: 2420

+upgrades:
-upgrades: "Upgrade to a wireless vocal microphone for an extra $20 per day"
+    - Upgrade to a wireless vocal microphone for an extra $20 per day

 layout: package